-Electrical-power massage is used as consumption in the experiment.
-It is conducted through a portable electrical-power massage machine, which is handy for the experimenter to control.
+Electrical-power massage was used as consumption in the experiment.
+It was conducted through a portable electrical-power massage machine, which was handy for the experimenter to control.
 The duration of the electrical-power massage is the consuming quantity and the money a subject is willing to pay for such duration is the price chosen.
 Such an exact length of time is easily treated to be unknown to the subject.
 And, very importantly, till date in China, it is quite seldom to see commercial services of electrical-power massage, and the stimulus of electrical-power massage has no recognized standard market price.
-These satisfy conditions required by the measurement of double-estimate utility.
-In experiments, subjects were not required to pay their estimates.
+These satisfy the conditions required by the measurement of double-estimate utility.
+In the experiments, the subjects were not required to pay their estimates.
 It was a hypothetical test.